Working papers

 with Peter Wankuru Chacha and Benard Kipyegon Kirui

-Published version | Accepted manuscript | Replication code
+Published version | Blog post for UNIDO | Accepted manuscript | Replication code

 Abstract